ThatXliner/Chess2/README.md

 ### Wizard (W)

-The wizard moves like a bishop + moving up or down 1 square.
+The wizard moves like a king + bishop.

 It can do splash damage when it attacks a piece.